Santa Fe County Property Taxes

 The median home value in Santa Fe County, New Mexico is $416,900, according to U.S. Census Bureau American Community Survey 2019-2023 5-Year Estimates.

-How are property taxes calculated in New Mexico?
+How does Santa Fe County rank for property taxes in New Mexico?

 Counties with Similar Tax Rates